iapyeh/GGeditor/docs/how2Readthedocs.rst

 How-to the Readthedocs
 **********************

-This is a simple guideline to help GGeditor users to setup a basic project of the \ |LINK1|\ .
+This is a simple guideline to help GGeditor users to set up a basic project of the \ |LINK1|\ .
 I have no idea if this is the best practice, it just works for me.

 #.
 You got to create a Google Docs document and bind it to the “docs/index.rst” in the Github repository.
 #.
 You got to insert markups of “toctree” table in the index.rst.